Char 2C: The FCM 1A

-Ergonomics

 Mourret's stated motive in having the tank designed by a shipyard ensured much attention was given to ergonomics.
-The vehicle was thus less cramped than earlier designs; the crew could walk, slightly crouching, throughout the hull.
+It was less cramped than earlier designs; the crew could walk, slightly crouching, throughout the hull.
 The mechanic could access the engine from both sides, and the commander could communicate with the driver, the front machine-gunner and the mechanic via speaking tubes.
 External communications were the responsibility of the mechanic, who could open a small hatch just behind the turret to signal using flags, flares or electrical lights.
-The tank could be entered through the cupola, but each crew-member also had oval or round escape hatches above or below him.
+The tank could be entered through the turret cupola, but each crew-member also had escape hatches above or below him.

-The Char 2C is ordered
+Orders

 On 20 December 1917 the first prototype was ready to be shown to an investigating commission of the CCAS, with actual trials being held at La Seyne-sur-Mer on 21 and 22 December.
 Mourret had been replaced as head of the commission by Estienne; British and American observers were present.
 The FCM 1A, with its futuristic appearance, made an excellent impression on those present.
-Moritz demonstrated that the vehicle was effortlessly capable of crossing 3.5 metres wide trenches, climb ninety centimetres high walls and descend into, and climb out of again, six metres wide and four metres deep craters.
-In woods, it could break a 28 centimetres thick pine tree and run over a 35 centimetres thick one.
+Moritz demonstrated that the vehicle was effortlessly capable of crossing 3.5 metre wide trenches, climb ninety centimetre high walls and descend into, and climb out of again, six metres wide and four metres deep craters.
+In woods, it could break a 28 centimetre thick pine tree and run over a 35 centimetre thick one.
 A speed of 6 km/h was attained.
 The main problem was that it proved difficult to steer the tank due to its extreme track length and insufficient chain link profile.
 The track would easily slip when braked, though it was on no occasion thrown.
 The aircraft engine tended to overheat and its basic lack of power resulted in a maximum 65% climbing slope.
 Though the first shortened 105 mm Schneider cannon had been received in October, the first live firing tests were only held on 5 and 7 February 1918, with satisfactory results.